-Join Oliver Schinkten for an in-depth discussion in this video Edmodo and digital citizenship, part of Up and Running with Edmodo.
+Join Oliver Schinkten for an in-depth discussion in this video Edmodo and digital citizenship, part of Learning Edmodo.

 - Technology provides many benefits to improving education for our students.
 But it can also provide risks.
 Ensuring that our students are educated on how to properly use technology is critical.
 Before diving into Edmodo I want to take a minute to talk about digital citizenship and how you can use Edmodo to help foster this with your students.
 So exactly what is digital citizenship?
 Well it basically refers to the code of conduct we should follow to be safe, responsible, and respectful users of the digital landscape.
 In an article on Time Magazine's website, they referenced a study showing that over 90% of hiring managers referenced social media when hiring employees.

 And in a study by CareerBuilder.com, it was reported that 51% of employers who researched job candidates on social media, found content causing them to not hire a candidate.
 Including poor communication skills, unprofessional screen names, discriminatory comments, and badmouthing others.
 In many cases, once something has been published online, it cannot be removed and our students need to understand this.
 There's a lot of talk in our schools about getting our students college and career ready.
 But we can't do this if we fail to acknowledge the importance of our student's online presence.